gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/aws-web-solution-with-wordpress-101-to-103.md

 # Step 1 — Prepare a Web Server

-Launch an EC2 instance that will serve as Web Server.
+Launch an EC2 instance that will serve as `Web Server`.
 Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

 1. Add EBS Volume to an EC2 instance